osintitalia/Artemis/README.md

 # OSINT ITALIA OSINT VM
 <img align="right" width="250" height="250" src="https://github.com/osintitalia/Artemis/blob/main/multimedia/images/osintitalia_logo.jpeg">

-This script will automatically set up an open source intelligence (OSINT) workstation starting from a clean Ubuntu* 22.04 LTS Virtual Machine/Workstation.\
-Best practices recommend using a new VM for each OSInt investigation.\
-There are several ready-made VMs available on the Internet.
-I wanted to study how to customise my own workstation following what Michael Bazzell suggest in his own book, [Open Source Intelligence Techniques - 9th Edition (2022)](https://inteltechniques.com/book1.html), about creating your own custom VM.\
+This script, derived from [argos](https://github.com/SOsintOps/Argos), was created both to provide a working environment for the Associazione OsintItalia's members and learning purposes.
+We have loosely followed Michael Bazzell's suggestions in his own [book](https://inteltechniques.com/book1.html) and adapted them to the needs of an analyst operating in the European scenario.

-This script will setup the workstation by installing mostly of the scripts suggested by Michael and more and more other tools will be added in the future.
+This script will setup the Virtual Machine by installing mostly of the scripts suggested by Michael and more other tools will be added in the future.

 ## INDEX
 - [REQUIREMENTS](https://github.com/osintitalia/Artemis/blob/master/README.md#REQUIREMENTS)